-Institute of Informatics, University of Giessen Arndtstr.
+Institute für Informatik, Universität Giessen Arndtstr.
 2, D-35392 Giessen, Germany

 Abstract.
 Space-bounded one-way cellular language acceptors (OCA) are investigated.
 The only inclusion known to be strict in their time hierarchy from real-time to exponential-time is between real-time and linear-time!
 We show the surprising result that there exists an infinite hierarchy of properly included OCA-language families in that range.
-A generalization of a method of Terrier is shown that provides a tool for proving that languages are not acceptable by OCAs with small time bounds.
-By such a language and a translation result the hierarchies are established.
+A generalization of a method of Terrier is shown which provides a tool for proving that languages are not acceptable by OCAs with small time bounds.
+The hierarchies are established by such a language and a translation result.
+In addition, a notion of constructibility for CAs is introduced, along with some of its properties.
+We prove several closure properties of the families in the hierarchy.